 If a student again makes the choice not to follow the Perfect Climate they will be given a final choice.
 This is a final reminder that their choices are affecting the learning of others and themselves and if they continue to do this they will be removed from the session.
 We will 'front load' the choice for students in our language and our actions.
-We will do this by taking the student's planner from them as a tangible reminder that they have not yet received a Correction but will do if they do not make the right choice and change their behaviour.

-If after two opportunities to change their behaviour the student continues to make the choice to not follow the Perfect Climate they will then be given a Correction.
-At this point they will be asked to leave the classroom and go to a 'correction room' (another classroom).
-It is the student's responsibility to go to their correction room and they must arrive promptly.
+If after two opportunities to change their behaviour the student continues to make the choice to not follow the Perfect Climate they will then be sent to the Reflection Room.
+At this point they will be asked to leave the classroom and go to a 'Triage Room'.
+It is the student's responsibility to make their way to the Triage Room and they must arrive within four minutes.